tomshaffner/PiThermalCam/index.md

 **2. Pip Installs**

 Most of the remaining packages are listed in the requirements.txt file and can be installed via pip using the command `pip3 install -r requirements.txt`.
+Make sure you do this with pip3 and not pip.

+Note: If you prefer, you can do this inside a virtual environment instead too.
+Instructions for this are not included here, but if you wish to keep this project separate from others on the Pi, that's an effective method to do so.

 **3. OpenCV Install**